Benjamin Clementine: Performance and appearances

 On 17 July 2014, Clementine performed at the Montreux Jazz Festival.

 An album was scheduled to be released in 2014, but Clementine instead released his second EP, Glorious You, on 25 August 2014.

 On 12 October 2014, Clementine performed and spoke at the Observer Ideas at the Barbican Centre, a festival to share ideas to the public, in a line up that included Edward Snowden, David Simon, creator of the HBO series The Wire, and musician Tinie Tempah.

 Benjamin Clementine was nominated for the 2015 Mercury Prize and subsequently won.
 He dedicated his award to the memory of the victims of the terrorist attacks in Paris during the previous week.

 On 12 February 2016, Clementine announced a tour of Europe and the United States.

 Clementine portrayed the Herald of the Change, a minor character, in the 2021 film Dune.

+He played the role of Nanny Asante, partner to Lady Charlotte "Charly" Horniman, in 8 episodes of Season 2 in the Netflix series The Gentleman.

 Personal life

 Although heterosexual, Clementine has recalled experiencing homophobic bullying at school from pupils who considered him effeminate.

-Clementine is married to British singer-songwriter Flo Morrissey, and the couple had their first child, Julian Jupiter Richard Sainte-Clémentine, on Christmas Day 2017.
+Clementine was married to British singer-songwriter Flo Morrissey, and the couple had their first child, Julian Jupiter Richard Sainte-Clémentine, on Christmas Day 2017.
 A daughter, Helena Clementine, was born on 29 October 2019, in Ojai, California.

+Clementine announced he was officially dating Lana Parilla in September 2026 after attending the world premiere of The Gentlemen season 2 together at the Guild Hall in London.